roldin405/html-css/README.md

 - Adding a favicon using the `<link rel="icon">` tag
 - Using local image files as favicons
 - Setting favicon type and path correctly
+- Text formatting using HTML tags
+- Bold, italic, underline, and deleted text
+- Big and small text formatting
+- Subscript and superscript text
+- Monospaced text using `<tt>`
+- Highlighting text using `<mark>`